apptainer/singularity-userdocs/environment_and_metadata.rst

       So after building this container with the label inside the ``%labels`` section, the inspect command will return the list with the ``MASTER`` label inside.

+      Notice that you can use any type of combination that suits your needs, you can consider the sections that you consider are important for building your container.

 -----------
 Environment